MCMDEV/hostprofiles/README.md

 ## Platforms

-Right now, the plugin is only available for 1.18.1.
-Supported platforms are Paper and Spigot.
+Right now, the Spigot build is only available for 1.18.1 and will not receive much attention.
+I recommend using Paper & Velocity, for which the latest release works on the platform versions.
 **If you use Paper you MUST also use the build for Paper, the spigot build is NOT going to work.**

 ## Support